How To Clean Dentures: The Best Cleaning Methods

 Chemical denture cleaning methods involve various chemicals and modes of action.

-Effervescent type cleansers contain one or more of the following oxidants leaving carbon dioxide or oxygen bubbles on the denture surface to facilitate cleaning.
+Effervescent-type cleansers contain one or more of the following oxidants, leaving carbon dioxide or oxygen bubbles on the denture surface to facilitate cleaning.

 • Peroxide